TabPhy/Price_Pred_Bike/README.md

 	•	You can input details interactively via the terminal (yes, that means you can skip some values too 😉).
 	•	Multiple models working together for super accurate predictions!
-	•	Enjoy some fun ASCII motorcycle art along the way! 🏁

 ## Models Used: